 Pongal, like any other Indian festival, comprises a mélange of rituals and of course mouth-watering delicacies.
-Pongal is a four-day festival that starts on 15th January this year with Bhogi Pongal and ends on 18th January with Kaanum Pongal.
-The main day of Pongal celebrations is on Thai Pongal which falls on the 16th of January this year.
+Pongal is a four-day festival that starts on 13th January this year with Bhogi Pongal and ends on 16th January with Kaanum Pongal.

 (Also Read: Happy Pongal: Everything You Need to Know About This Festival)

 Pongal gets its name from the Tamil word 'Ponga' , which translates to 'overflowing'.
 During this season, rice, cereals, sugarcane and turmeric are harvested.
 To mark the shift in season, South Indians also observe a unique ritual which involves a pot on boil and overflowing milk and rice?
 Intrigued?
 Read on to know more about the interesting ritual.